-The public rights of way and footpaths we do have around the Parish are well used by local people and provide spectacular views of the local countryside.
-Tourists and organised walking groups also take advantage of walking through the traditional Devon lanes and accessing the footpaths to view the valleys, moors and the sea, visible from the higher points.
-The Village shop and pubs also benefit from many of these visitors, bringing much needed income to the Parish.
+b.
+On a daily basis, walkers and horse riders use the lanes around the Parish and the streets of the c.
+The public rights of way and footpaths we do have around the Parish are well used by local people and provide spectacular views of the local countryside.Tourists and organised walking groups also take advantage of walking through the traditional Devon lanes and accessing the footpaths to view the valleys, moors and the sea, visible from the higher points.
+The Village shops and pubs also benefit from many of these visitors, bringing much needed income to the Parish.